-PAIGNTON ACADEMY Expectations outside of the classroom Be friendly and kind to others.
+Paignton A cade MY 🔔 Expectations outside of the classroom Paignton Academy students will Believe and Achieve Core Values being met Be friendly and kind to others.
 Character/Outstanding Relationships/Community/Pride Line up outside classrooms quietly .
 Love of Learning/Pride/ Outstanding Relationships Walk at all times indoors or in enclosed areas.
 Community/Pride Be respectful of your school.
 Do not damage our built environment.
 Community/Pride/ Outstanding Relationships Keep out of areas that are out of bounds - remain safe.
-Community/Pride Walk on the left hand side.
-Be calm and quiet.
+Community/Pride Walk on the left hand side .
+Be calm and quiet .
 Character/Outstanding Relationships